The-Discounters/vizsurvey/README.md

 ### Create .env file

+.env, .env.local, .env.dev, .env.prod, .env.staging where .env overrides other .env files.

-Create a .env.development, .env.production, and .env.test file in packages/app so that the web app can locate settings.
+Create a .env.dev, .env.prod, and .env.test file in packages/app so that the web app can locate settings.
 Modify the settings to the appropriate values.

 ```
 REACT_APP_ENV=<development or production>
 REACT_APP_VERSION=<product version>
-REACT_APP_accessKeyId=<S3 access id (getting rid of this for firestore)>
 REACT_APP_secretAccessKey=<secret access key (getting rid of this for firestore)>
 REACT_APP_FULLSCREEN=enabled=<enabled or empty>
 REACT_APP_PAYMENT_AMOUT=<payment amount including currency symbol and I needed a slash before symbol i.e. \$3>